 - Keyword Surfer Extension — Research monthly keyword volume and related keyword ideas with this free Google Chrome extension.

 - Backlink & Visibility Analysis — These features are still in beta for the SERP Analyzer, but it’s nice to see more backlink information is getting added.

 Surfer SEO Pricing

 SEO tools are typically quite pricey.
-Surfer SEO is slightly on the cheaper side, and there’s also a variety of plans for hobby bloggers and agencies alike.
+Surfer SEO leans to the cheaper side, and there’s also a variety of plans for hobby bloggers and agencies alike.

 Each plan has a different number of daily queries you can call.
 I actually prefer this to completely unlimited tools because you know exactly what you pay for and how much use you’re getting.

-Note that you get up to a 20% discount for paying annually depending on your plan. you also have available a 7-day free trial for $1.
+Note that you get up to an 18% discount for paying annually, depending on your plan. you also have available a 7-day money-back guarantee.

-Though their content planner and editor aren’t as impressive, so I’d focus your attention on the SERP Analyzer which is in my opinion the reason why you are purchasing their service.
+Though their content planner and editor aren’t as impressive, I’d focus your attention on the SERP Analyzer, which is, in my opinion, the reason why you are purchasing their service.